 by Mapograph with massive (and by massive we mean massive

 The story picks up two months after the end of Frozen

 .
 Prince Hans arrives in the capital of the Southern Isles, arrested.
-His older brother, king Friedrich, is torn between punishing him as he should, and his fourteen very vocal siblings who demand justice to be served... to Elsa.
-Some of Hans' and Friedrich's siblings decide to use resulting chaos for their own schemes, and Hans has his own plans as well.
+His older brother, King Friedrich, is torn between punishing him as he should, and his fourteen very vocal siblings who demand justice to be served... to Elsa.
+Some of Hans and Friedrich's siblings decide to use the resulting chaos for their own schemes, and Hans has his own plans as well.
 Meanwhile, in Arendelle, there is a faction in the army that demands Elsa's powers to be put for a good use as a tool of war - and they don't feel like accepting "no" as an answer.
 And then there's mysterious smuggler Felix Drachner, who appears to have his hand everywhere, but how could he profit from the steadily growing chaos?

 This fanfic contains examples of:

 - Adaptation Name Change: Royal family of the Isles is called "von Schwalbe", as opposed to "Westerguard" as it was in the film.
 Westerguard, on the other hand, turns into an island that Hans rules for his brother.

 - Adorkable: Kai has his moments, especially his antics on the horse (he can't ride at all).
 Surprisingly, Anna isn't.

 - Ferdinand is a borderline example, what with his first attempt to apologize to Anna: